TomGoo0/ml-study/README.md

 # ml-study
-Intended asa demonstration of current ML level for Chowagiken
+Intended as a demonstration of current ML level for Chowagiken